ShashkovS/drawzero/docs/gradient.en.md

 # Gradient helper reference

 `Gradient` is a class that turns a number into a color.
-It lives in [`drawzero.utils.gradient`](https://github.com/ShashkovS/drawzero/blob/master/src/drawzero/utils/gradient.py) and is available after `from drawzero import *`.
+It is available as soon as you write `from drawzero import *`.
 Use it when you need smooth color transitions for temperature maps, progress bars, particle systems, or animated trails.

 This guide also shows how to combine gradients with shapes from [Drawing primitives](primitives.md), transparency tips from